Alex Kirilloff Player Props: Twins vs. Guardians

 Guardians Pitching Rankings

-- The Guardians pitching staff is 28th in MLB with a collective 7.6 strikeouts per nine innings.
+- The Guardians pitching staff ranks 28th in the league with a collective 7.6 strikeouts per nine innings.

-- The Guardians have a 3.87 team ERA that ranks eighth across all MLB pitching staffs.
+- The Guardians' 3.93 team ERA ranks 10th among all league pitching staffs.

-- Bibee (1-1 with a 2.88 ERA and 34 strikeouts in 34 1/3 innings pitched) gets the start for the Guardians, his seventh of the season.
+- The Guardians will send Civale (1-1) to the mound to make his third start of the season.

-- His last time out was on Saturday against the St. Louis Cardinals, when the righty threw six innings, surrendering one earned run while allowing two hits.
+- His most recent appearance was on Friday, April 7 against the Seattle Mariners, when the right-hander threw 5 2/3 innings, surrendering four earned runs while giving up nine hits.

-- The 24-year-old has amassed an ERA of 2.88, with 8.9 strikeouts per nine innings, in six games this season.
-Opposing hitters have a .226 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.